conorbergin/website/README.md

+# My Website

+This has gone through a few iterations, starting with eleventy, then sveltekit, then pandoc + python.
+The current url is cpbergin.com, I have kept the original 1299651405.com, but will probably drop conorbergins.blog.

 ## Style guide

 Most things have a top level url ie `https://example.com/this/` or `https://example.com/the-other/` everything is lowercase and hyphens are the only delimeters, "cool urls don't change".